 Although working with remote teams does come with certain challenges, it does not mean that remote teams are not worth having.
 It is important to consider whether remote working is a good fit for your line of business, people and clients.
 Some jobs are better suited for remote work than another kind of tasks; for example, remote working works best for functions such as graphic design, copywriting and editing, call centre or help desk operations, accounting functions and sales.
 These functions mostly require only a computer, Internet and telephone access.
 Another important aspect to consider is the fact that not everyone is primed, disciplined and motivated to buckle down and get work done without direct supervision.
 With your existing employees, you can probably already tell which of them can do a better job working from home, but it may be a bit trickier when it comes to new hires.

 If your organization is seriously considering remote working, then here are a few factors that you need to follow:

 - Track staff performance and output, not presence.

 Some organizations set the wrong precedent by expecting remote staff to work the same working hours as that of the regular staff.
-Remember, remote staff do not work under a controlled environment (such as in the office) and they are exposed to other factors as well.
-As long as the work is done and progress is evident, it does not matter if remote staff follows routines differently than their colleagues at office.
+Remember, the remote staff does not work under a controlled environment (such as in the office) and they are exposed to other factors as well.
+As long as the work is done and progress is evident, it does not matter if remote staff follows routines differently than their colleagues at the office.
 Flexibility is the essence of remote working—not merely doing the job exactly as per the office timings.

 - Communicate to foster the bond between teams.

-Encourage team members to be in constant communication with each other—both formally and informally—using apps and tools such as Slack, Trello and GoToMeeting.
+Encourage team members to be in constant communication with each other—both formally and informally—using apps and tools such as Slack, Trello, and GoToMeeting.
 Open communication lines enhance productivity and improve responsiveness.
 When it comes to virtual meetings or conference calls, always choose an overlapping period keeping in mind the geographical time zones.